ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 ```
-This section introduces the technologies that are used to protect privacy and provide information security and resilience.
+This section introduces the technologies that are used to improve privacy and security of the information.
 It also aims to provide a social and historical context to the discussion.

 TODO: talk to hennig and some other CTF people for inputs
 ```